apache/sedona/docs/tutorial/sql.md

 ### SpatialPairRDD to DataFrame

 PairRDD is the result of a spatial join query or distance join query.
-GeoSparkSQL DataFrame-RDD Adapter can convert the result to a DataFrame:
+SedonaSQL DataFrame-RDD Adapter can convert the result to a DataFrame:

 ```Scala
 var joinResultDf = Adapter.toDf(joinResultPairRDD, sparkSession)